enthought/traits-futures/docs/source/guide/cancel.rst

 the callable still runs to completion, and only once it's completed does the state of the corresponding future change from |CANCELLING| to |CANCELLED|.

-To allow cancellation to interrupt a background task mid-calculation, the background task must cooperate, meaning that the code for that task must be modified.
+To allow cancellation to *interrupt* a background task mid-calculation, the background task must cooperate, meaning that the code for that task must be modified.
 Fortunately, that modification can be very simple.

-This section describes how to modify the callable for a background task to make it possible to cancel mid-calculation.
-In brief, you turn your callable into a generator function by inserting ``yield`` statements representing possible cancellation points, and then execute that callable using |submit_iteration|
+This section describes how to modify the callable for a background task to make it possible to interrupt mid-calculation.
+In brief, you turn your callable into a generator function by inserting ``yield`` statements representing possible interruption points, and then execute that callable using |submit_iteration|
 instead of |submit_call|.
 In addition, the ``yield`` can optionally be used to provide progress information to the future.
 The following goes into this in more detail.